Drennan98/Super-Sports-Quiz/README.md

 Main technologies used were **HTML, CSS and JavaScript**.

+# Key Project Goals

+- I wanted to make an interactive front-end application and incorporate the JavaScript material I have learned.

+- I wanted to give the user feedback on their score and I wanted the user to be able to keep track of there score as the game went on.

+- I wanted to use colors, fonts and a structure which were easy on the eye.

+- I wanted the application to be easy to navigate and user friendly.

+- I put relatively easy questions in the quiz so everyone has a chance to pass.
+I put in a small amount of questions to keep the user interested.

 # Features

 - "Super Sports Quiz" is a clickable link which can be reused to start the game at ease.